Endless Forms:

 Special Habitat Resources: The symbols that appear on habitat cards.
 Species with abilities like “+1↑ at [flower] habitat” benefit from being deployed to habitats with these symbols.

 Species Card: A card in your main deck that is deployed to a habitat if possible.
-Species must be exerted during their owner’s Exert Phase in order to gain population counters.
+Species must be exerted during their owner’s Exertion Phase in order to gain population counters.
 The player with the most counters on their species at the end of the game wins.

 Termination Phase: The final phase of your turn during which all species lose as many population counters as their population decline rate (Y↓) specifies.